laravel-mix/laravel-mix/docs/laravel-elixir-vs-mix.md

 #### 2. Your gulpfile.js will now be webpack.mix.js

 Because Laravel Mix is built upon Webpack, you won't find any `gulpfile.js`, when installing Laravel.
-Instead, you'll see two new files:
+Instead, you'll see one file:

-- `webpack.config.js` - This is the standard Webpack config file that we've populated and included for you.
-Only advanced users will need/wish to edit this.
 - `webpack.mix.js` - This will be the equivalent of your old `gulpfile.js`.
 In fact, you'll find that the API is almost identical.

 #### 3. Webpack isn't a general task runner, like Gulp.